Certora/Examples/CVLByExamples/ERC20Example/README.md

 For the contract `contracts/broken/ERC20.sol`
 The following rules fail:

-balancesBoundedByTotalSupply - fail for functions burn, deposit, mint. totalSupplyIsSumOfBalances - fail for functions deposit and withdraw.
+balancesBoundedByTotalSupply - fails for functions burn, deposit, mint. totalSupplyIsSumOfBalances - fails for functions deposit and withdraw.

 This version can be verified by running